Skip to main content

 RISE PROGRAMME - OPEN CALL FOR APPLICATIONS

-Applications are now open for 1st year students in Chemical Sciences at TCD who identify as Black, or from a minority ethnic background.
-Deadline for applications is 5pm on December 15th 2023.
+The RISE programme for 2024/25 is now open to 1st year students in Chemical Sciences at TCD who identify as Black, or from a minority ethnic background.
+Call deadline: 5PM on Friday 29th of November 2024.

 Structured mentoring and practical experience to Retain, Inspire, Support and Enhance (RISE) undergraduate students from ethnically underrepresented groups in the Chemical Sciences.